-Tightness in your thoracic spine and rib cage will limit your shoulder mobility.Â In order to raise your arm overhead your upper back must be able to extend and rotate.Â Foam rolling this area will solve this problem.
+Tightness in your thoracic spine and rib cage will limit your shoulder mobility.Â In order to raise your arm overhead your upper back must be able to extend and rotate.Â Foam rolling in this area will solve this problem.

 Begin in a lying position over a foam roller.Â Place your hands behind your neck supporting, but not pulling on, your neck.Â Raise your buttocks off the ground and roll your upper back up and down the foam roller.Â Identify a sensitive, stiff, or tender area, and then drop your buttocks to the floor.Â From this position perform small extension movements by lifting your elbows up towards the ceiling.Â Be careful not to overextend your lower back.

 Foam Rolling Your Lats

 Your lat muscles span from your pelvis and low back all the way up to your armpit.Â Tightness in your lats will restrict your ability to reach over and behind your head.Â This is very common.